Aminm246/subscription-shepard/docs/TROUBLESHOOTING.md

 ```

 **Root cause**
-The Alpine-based `eclipse-temurin` image tags do not reliably publish builds for `arm64` (Apple Silicon / M-series Mac chips), so Docker could not find a compatible image for the local build machine.
+The Alpine based `eclipse-temurin` image tags do not reliably publish builds for `arm64` (Apple Silicon / M-series Mac chips), so Docker could not find a compatible image for the local build machine.

 **Fix**
 Switched the Dockerfile's base images from `17-jdk-alpine` / `17-jre-alpine` to `17-jdk-jammy` / `17-jre-jammy` (Ubuntu-based).
 Jammy tags are built for both `amd64` and `arm64`, fixing local builds on Apple Silicon while remaining fully compatible with Cloud Run's `amd64` runtime.